solana-labs/example-helloworld/README.md

 ## Expand your skills with advanced examples

-There is lots more to learn; The following examples demonstrate more advanced features like custom errors, advanced account handling, suggestions for data serialization, benchmarking, etc..
+There is lots more to learn; The following examples demonstrate more advanced features like custom errors, advanced account handling, suggestions for data serialization, benchmarking, etc...

 - [ERC-20-like Token](https://github.com/solana-labs/example-token)
 - [TicTacToe](https://github.com/solana-labs/example-tictactoe)